opctl/opctl/website/docs/opspec/reference/structure/op-directory/op/call/loop-vars.md

 |object|Variable set to current property name|

 ### value
-A string defining the name of a variable to set equal to the current loop value.
+A [variable-reference [string]](../variable-reference.md) designating a variable to bind each iterations value to.

 Behavior varies based on the range value: